Healthy Homes Assessment Trentham

 What We Do

-As building inspectors, we handle all issues associated with specialist house Inspections.
-We’re here to ensure you make the right choice when it comes to purchasing your next property.
+As building inspectors, we are experts in all aspects involved in specialist house inspections.
+We are here to ensure you make the best decision when buying your next home.

-We value your money and conduct comprehensive examinations to ensure that you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the exciting aspects of owning or purchasing the house.
+We consider your investment to be a serious one We conduct comprehensive examinations to ensure you don’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of owning or purchasing your own house.

-We specialise in a variety of solutions to ensure you are fully updated on the condition of any property you could be looking to purchase or sell as well as additional solutions.
+We specialise in a range of solutions to ensure that you are fully informed about the condition of any property you could be looking to purchase or sell along with other solutions.

-With our systemised approach to your inspection of your home and the latest software technology which includes digital photos in the reports, you are able to actually see any problems that might be discovered.
-Thanks to our comprehensive reporting it is not surprising that we receive so many referrals from clients our services to their family and friends.
+With our systemised approach to inspecting your property and the latest in technology for software which includes digital photos in the document, you can actually see any issues discovered.
+Because of our comprehensive reporting it’s no wonder we get so many clients recommending our service to family and friends.

 Get in Touch - Have Peace of Mind